nelonmelons/Multi-Modal-Stock-TFT/README.md

 - Edit experiment lists, seeds, and horizons in `comparison/run_all_models.py`
 - Adjust lookback/predict_len and batch size in the base config block

-This README reflects only the `comparison/` code and its behavior.